How Does Burial Insurance With No Waiting Period Work?

 If the policyholder dies within the first two years (except for accidental death), the insurer will only refund the premium payments.

-All guaranteed acceptance plans are whole life insurance, which means the coverage lasts forever, and the premiums remain the same.
+All guaranteed acceptance plans are whole life insurance, which means the coverage lasts forever, premiums remain the same, and it builds cash value.
 Presently, guaranteed issue term life insurance does not exist with any company.
+Also, guaranteed policies have higher premiums than other life insurance options, and the coverage amounts are always capped at $25,000.

 Is There Guaranteed Acceptance With No Waiting Period?